 ‘End to End’ Customer Journey

-Local Authorities are clearly facing continuing pressures – further cuts in funding, rising demand for services and economic growth challenges – let alone the skills they will need to develop the opportunities that present themselves.
+Local Authorities are facing continuing pressures – further cuts in funding, rising demand for services and economic growth challenges – let alone the skills they will need to develop the opportunities that present themselves.

 Chief Executives, Corporate Directors and Heads of Service are faced with the overriding question… “How can we maintain front-line services, let alone look at introducing additional services, whilst also having to manage reducing budgets?”